 However, this is not a bunny who is the main symbol of Easter in Australia, but actually Easter Bilby.
 In fact, rabbits cause significant problems by destroying crops and competing with native animals for food and habitat.
-And bilbies, who are believed to have been living here for 15 million years, can also feel the effect.
+Bilbies, who are believed to have been living here for 15 million years, can also feel the effect.
 Originally, greater and lesser bilbies populated 70% of the continent but over the years their number has dramatically decreased, and the lesser bilby has gone extinct in the 1950s.
 Today bilbies are listed as vulnerable species and need support.
 Everyone can contribute by buying a chocolate Easter Bilby.

 Easter shows are another part of the local celebration.
 Sydney Royal Easter Show taking place at Sydney Olympic Park is probably the most popular one and extends over two weeks.
 The festival presents Australia's best produce.
 Kids especially love watching farm animals.
-The Easter show traditionally includes some equestrian competitions, delicious foods, Ferris wheel, firework displays, and other classy entertainment.
+The Easter show traditionally includes some equestrian competitions, delicious foods, a Ferris wheel, firework displays, and other forms of classy entertainment.